The Product Manager Role

 - Strong passion for building products that customers love

 - Strong discovery and delivery skills

 The role “Product Owner” is quite common in small organizations/startups with less than 200 employees.
 In most of these cases, however, I believe this is not the accurate title and often leading to less impact the product team could provide for the growing organization if instead empowered product managers were in place.

-Regardless of the title, as long as it is reasonably manageable, product discovery and product delivery tasks should be owned by 1 person.
+While the Product Owner is a specific role within the SCRUM framework, it is the Product Manager who will discover and deliver impactful solutions for the customer.
+Thus, regardless of the title, as long as it is reasonably manageable, product discovery and product delivery tasks should be owned by 1 person.